 - Breathing with your mouth open

-Dry mouth can be detected through observation of its common symptoms.
-These symptoms might include frequent thirst, a dry tongue, sticky and dry feeling in the mouth, sores in the mouth, split skin at the corners of the mouth, cracked lips, and a dry feeling in the throat.
+Frequently feeling thirsty, a dry tongue, a dry and sticky mouth, sores in the mouth, torn skin at the corners of the mouth, cracked lips, and a dry throat are possible symptoms.

 People suffering from dry mouth can also feel a burning or tingling sensation in the mouth, particularly on the tongue.
-Bad breath and hoarseness, dry nasal passages, and sore throat are also indications that the mouth is dry and saliva production is inadequate.
+In addition, bad breath and hoarseness, dry nasal passages, and sore throat indicate that the mouth is dry and saliva production is inadequate.

 How to Treat a Dry Mouth

-- Reduce the consumption of dry and salty foods which can worsen the condition.
-Opt for moist foods like soups, gravies, and creams.
+- Reduce the consumption of dry and salty food, which can worsen the condition.
+Instead, make moist food your choice, such as creams, gravies, and soups.

 - Observe proper oral hygiene.
-Nothing beats brushing, flossing, and rinsing with mouthwash in fighting dry mouth.
-Also, proper oral hygiene decreases the risks posed by the condition.
+Nothing beats brushing, flossing, and rinsing with mouthwash when it comes to preventing dry mouth.
+Additionally, maintaining good dental hygiene reduces the hazards this illness poses.